|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 She remained in the anchorage for about two weeks.
-On 14 March, the carrier departed the lagoon on her way to resume raids on Japan and to begin preliminary support work for the Okinawa operations scheduled for 1 April.
-On 18 March, she arrived in the operating area off Japan and began launching strikes against airfields on Kyūshū, Honshū, and Shikoku.
+On 14 March, the carrier departed the lagoon on her way to resume raids on Japan and to begin preliminary support work ahead of the landings on Okinawa scheduled on April 1, 1945.
+On March 18, 1945 arrived off Japan and began launching strikes against airfields on Kyūshū, Honshū, and Shikoku.

 The task group came under air attack almost as soon as operations began.
 At about 8:00am, a twin-engine bomber, probably a Yokosuka P1Y Frances attacked from her port side.
 The ship opened fire almost immediately and began scoring hits quickly.
 The plane began to burn but continued his run passing over Yorktown's bow and splashing in the water on her starboard side.
 Just seven minutes later, another Frances tried but also went down, a victim of the combined fire of the formation.
 No further attacks developed until that afternoon; and, in the meantime, Yorktown continued air operations.
 That afternoon, three Yokosuka D4Y Judy launched attacks on the carrier.
 The first two failed in their attacks and were shot in their attempts.
 The third succeeded in planting his bomb on the signal bridge.
 It passed through the first deck and exploded near the ship's hull.
 It punched two large holes through her side, killed five men, and wounded another 26.
 Yorktown, however, remained fully operational, and her anti-aircraft gunners brought the attacker down.
 She continued air operations against the three southernmost islands of Japan and retired for fueling operations on 20 March.

-The warship remained at Leyte until 1 July when she and TG 38.4 got underway to join the rest of the fast carriers in the final series of raids on the Japanese home islands.
+On July 1, 1945 departed with TG 38.4 to join the rest of the fast carriers in the final series of raids on the Japanese home islands.
 By 10 July, she was off the coast of Japan launching air strikes on the Tokyo area of Honshū.
 After a fueling rendezvous on 11-12 July, she resumed strikes on Japan, this on the southern portion of the northernmost island Hokkaidō.
 Those strikes lasted from 13-15 July.
 A fueling retirement and heavy weather precluded air operations until 18 July, at which time her aviators returned to the Tokyo area.
 From 19-22 July, she made a fueling and underway replenishment retirement and then, on 24 July, resumed air attacks on Japan.
 For two days, planes of her air group pounded installations around the Kure naval base.
 Another fueling retirement came on 26 July, and on 27-28 July, her planes were in the air above Kure again.
 On 29-30 July, she shifted targets back to the Tokyo area before another fueling retirement and another typhoon took her out of action until the beginning of the first week in August.
 On 8-9 August, the carrier launched her planes at northern Honshū and southern Hokkaido.
 On 10 August, she sent them back to Tokyo.
 On 11 August and 12 August, another fueling retirement and a typhoon evasion was scheduled.
 On 13 August, her aircraft hit Tokyo for the last time.
 On 14 August, she retired to fuel destroyers again; and on 15 August, Japan agreed to capitulate so that all strikes planned for that day were canceled.